MyroG/MyroP-shader-dump/SomnaGlass/README.md

 ## Installation

 - Install AudioLink via the VCC package manager
-- It should be enough to download the `SomnaGlass.shader` file, but if you're planning to edit the shader later with the Amplify shader editor, you also need to download the `ASEFunctions` folder at the root of this repository.
+- Download and import the "SomnaGlass.unitypackage" file, that unitypackage is not located in the release category, but in this folder.

 ## Settings